Quantifying Grid Resilience Against Extreme Weather Using Large-Scale Customer Power Outage Data: Numerical results

-Design margin is a consideration of higher physical design standards, which can improve the power infrastructure's resistance to extreme weather events.
-Such designs include (but not limited to) using steel structures (instead of wood ones), increasing diameters of poles, elevating power lines (to minimize risk of tree-contact faults), installing concrete foundations (to strengthen the footing of a structure), using high-strength/light-weight overhead conductors (to minimize conductor sag), and converting overhead conductors to underground cables.
-Note that increasing design margin typically results in a higher cost, which enforces electric utilities to consider such trade-off and make corresponding decisions (resilience versus economy).
-In our model, we introduce a set of trainable parameters for each geographic unit representing its overall design margin sufficiency (or vulnerability) to extreme weather, where the coefficient value represents the number of outages occurred in this unit caused by a unit of cumulative weather effect.
-A larger coefficient indicates that the corresponding geographical unit is more vulnerable to extreme weather and more likely to suffer a massive blackout when the extreme weather effect excessively accumulates (Figure~\ref{fig:model-coef}).
-It can be observed in the top row of Figure~\ref{fig:model-coef} that the vulnerability indices for metropolitan areas (e.g., Boston, Atlanta, and Charlotte) are relatively low, which is most likely because the vegetation in well-developed areas is less dense and therefore, easier to maintain and less likely to cause faults (e.g., a tree falling on a power line).
+First, planning vulnerability determines the long-term risks of exposure to extreme weather hazards.
+In particular, power infrastructural planning, including site selection of power facilities, transmission or distribution route planning, and model selection of power devices, needs to consider the likelihood of natural threats (e.g., high winds, flood, landslide, icing, and vegetation growth).
+For example, power lines going through zones with a high density of tall trees could put the system at a higher risk of outages caused by fallen tree limbs.
+In our model, we introduce a set of trainable parameters $\{\gamma_i\}_{i\in\{1,\dots,K\}}$ to each unit representing their overall planning vulnerabilities to extreme weather, where the coefficient value represents the number of outages occurred in this unit induced by a unit of cumulative weather effect.
+A larger coefficient indicates the corresponding geographical unit is more vulnerable to extreme weather and more likely to suffer a massive blackout when the extreme weather effect is excessively accumulated (Figure~\ref{fig:model-coef}).
+It can be observed in the top row of Figure~\ref{fig:model-coef} that the vulnerability indices for metropolitan areas (e.g., Boston, Atlanta, and Charlotte) are relatively low, which is likely because the vegetation in well-developed areas is less dense and therefore, easier to be maintained and less likely to cause faults (e.g., a tree falling on a power line).